WISE-PaaS/example-py-iothub-postgresql-dashboard/README.md

-# Example-python-Iothub-Postgresql
+# Example-python-Iothub-Postgresql-Dashboard

-This is WIES-PaaS iothub example-code include the sso、rabbitmq、Postgresql service。
+This is WIES-PaaS iothub example-code include the sso、rabbitmq、Postgresql service，and finally use Dashboard to show the postgresql database with iothub send。

 **https://wise-paas.advantech.com/en-us**